Keto Pumpkin Spice Donuts With Cream Cheese Glaze

 While I was looking through Carolyn Ketchum’s cookbook, The Ultimate Guide To Keto Baking, for a shortbread recipe, I saw this recipe for Pumpkin Spice Donut Holes.
-I decided to try it and make them into donuts instead – and then drizzle them in a cream cheese glaze while I was at it, because everything is better with cream cheese.
+I decided to try it and make them into donuts instead.
+This has since become my fall tradition.
+However, I have added a few layers.
+I coat them in a sugar coating and drizzle them in a cream cheese glaze, because everything is better with cream cheese.

 The ingredients for the recipe are almost the same as a traditional pumpkin spice cake or donut.
-There are three main changes needed to make these low carb.
+There are three main changes which you need to make these low carb.

 First, the sweetener.
 For this recipe I used a brown sugar replacement.
 My favorite is Swerve’s Brown Sugar.
 The texture and flavor are spot on, and it measures and acts the same as brown sugar, without any calories or carbs.

 For this recipe traditional flour is replaced with coconut flour.
 I use this Coconut Flour from Nutiva.
 Coconut flour is a popular flour in keto baking.
 It is made from the coconut meat which is leftover from the production of coconut milk.
 This is dried and then ground to produce a fine flour which has that sweet, nutty coconut scent.
 It goes beautifully with the pumpkin spice.